 - In the laboratory, one can find the force across two bodies directly.

-Gravity is perhaps the least of the four basic forces, 10^38 times less than the binding interactions, 10^36 times less than electromagnetic force, and 10^29 times worse than weak force.
+Gravity is perhaps the least of the four basic forces, 10^38 times less than the binding interactions, 10^36 times less than the electromagnetic force, and 10^29 times worse than the weak force.
 As a result, it has no effect just at the level of elementary particles.
-Gravity, on the other hand, is the most strong link between things on the macro scale, dictating the motions of worlds, stars, planets, and even that of light.
+Gravity, on the other hand, is the strong link between things on the macro scale, dictating the motions of worlds, stars, planets, and even of light.

 Gravity is liable for so many of the building bodies in the Universe.
 Because the earth’s gravity between the initial gas matter in the Universe led it to cluster and make stars, which eventually solidified into galaxies.
 Gravity has an indefinite range.
 But its effects weaken as items drift away.

 The gravitational field’s strength is proportional to the velocity of items under its effect.
-The rate of expansion of falling things at the Earth’s crust varies only slightly with location, surface features such as hills and peaks.
+The rate of expansion of falling things at the Earth’s crust varies only slightly with location, and surface features such as hills and peaks.
 And, maybe abnormally high surface density.
 The International Bureau of Weights and Measures specifies gravity value for weight and measures used under the World System of Units (SI).